Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Background and Motivation

 \subsection{Limitations of Existing Advances}

-State-of-the-art ML serving systems have primarily focused on optimizing either server-side metrics, such as serving throughput~\cite{sarathi-osdi24, alpaserve-osdi23, focus-osdi2018}, or SLO-aware request scheduling for individual ML models~\cite{zhang2023shepherd, distserve-osdi24}.
-While a few recent advances target live ML analytics (\eg, video analytics), they are fundamentally restricted to single, long-running pipelines~\cite{zhang2024vulcan, wu2022jellybean} and/or within the cloud~\cite{zhang2017videostorm}.
-We next show how existing advances fall short for compound AI serving.
+Existing ML serving systems have focused on optimizing either server-side metrics, such as serving throughput~\cite{sarathi-osdi24, alpaserve-osdi23, focus-osdi2018}, or SLO-aware request scheduling for individual ML models~\cite{zhang2023shepherd, distserve-osdi24}.
+As summarized in Table~\ref{tab:design-space}, a few recent works target live ML analytics (\eg, video analytics), but are fundamentally limited to single, long-running pipelines~\cite{zhang2024vulcan, wu2022jellybean} and/or homogeneous cloud deployments~\cite{zhang2017videostorm}.
+Beyond their piecemealed support, we next show how they fail to meet the demands of practical compound AI serving.

-\paragraph{Slow Responsiveness and Excessive Costs.} Existing advances are insufficient even for single-query planning.
-Figure~\ref{fig:vast-space} shows that a video Q\&A query~\cite{videommeds} can have thousands of possible plans with varying performance and costs.
-Due to this explosive search space, state-of-the-art solutions like Vulcan~\cite{zhang2024vulcan} and VideoStorm~\cite{zhang2017videostorm} require tens of seconds to identify the first plan that satisfies user SLOs on accuracy and latency (Figure~\ref{fig:ttffp-cdf}), even when ignoring deployment cost.
-Figure~\ref{fig:time-cost-motivation} further shows that identifying a cost-efficient, SLO-compliant plan can take minutes, often exceeding the lifespan of short-lived video chat queries~\cite{chatgpt-videochat}.
-Such slow responsiveness is prohibitive in many real-time scenarios~\cite{openai-tts}, where changing conditions require swift replanning to sustain service.
-Even for throughput-intensive applications without stringent responsiveness constraints, the overhead of profiling large numbers of plans imposes significant cost burdens on service providers at scale (\S\ref{eval:e2e}).
+\bipar{Infeasibility for Single-Query Deployment.} Existing efforts suffer from slow responsiveness and high costs in planning, even in their targeted single-query planning scenario.
+Figure~\ref{fig:vast-space} shows that an agentic video chat query can have thousands of possible plans with widely varying performance and deployment costs.
+Navigating this explosive search space, existing advances such as Vulcan~\cite{zhang2024vulcan} and VideoStorm~\cite{zhang2017videostorm} take minutes to identify the first SLO-compliant plan (Figure~\ref{fig:ttffp-cdf}), long before any effort to optimize for the plan's deployment cost.

-\paragraph{Inability for Multi-Query Deployment.} Scaling planning to deployments with many concurrent queries dramatically amplifies the already vast planning complexity.
-Moreover, runtime dynamics within a single query can trigger costly system-wide global replanning.
-As shown in Figure~\ref{fig:local-global}, naively planning each query independently and then packing them together can lead to large performance loss compared to global multi-query planning.
-This is due to their resource contention, which results in severe SLO violations, alters plan latency, and invalidates previously optimal local plans.
-Alternatively, overprovisioning resources can avoid contention but substantially inflates deployment costs.